junglok/tem-docs/docs/index.md

 ## Change Log

-* `2024-12-31` - We are under migrating all the serivce nodes OS from ScientificLinux 7.x to AlmaLinux 9.x
+* `2024-12-31` - We are under migrating all the service nodes OS from ScientificLinux 7.x to AlmaLinux 9.x